 The principle service of our relationships therefore is as a reflection into our own personality; that which we praise, admire, or loathe and despise in others is also within ourselves.
-In every friend and companion we recognise something about them that others are unable see.
+In every friend and companion we recognise something about them that others are unable to see.
 This recognition belongs to us; it is within us as potential and unrealised talent.
 We only truly see those who attract our attention, and we only understand them in relation to what we are; their words are our unspoken thoughts, their personality is manifested by our senses.
-And thus the energy, people and experiences we receive during the stages of life are in the service of our higher self, and are reminding us of our true self and personality.
+And thus the energy, people and experiences we receive during the stages of life are reminding us of our true personality.

 Companions of the heart bring the greatest of joys in life, and at the same time the sharpest of lessons.
 This is especially so of romantic relationships, which are the ultimate instance of the energetic exchange — of the union between masculine and feminine — that happens when two people of a similar vibration meet.
 Often it can seem easier to love someone else than to love oneself.
 The essence of love is wholeness; it is a spiritual encounter, in which one sees a person as a divine being, as a god.
 It transcends the material world of imperfection and limitation, and it feels sure of the independency between not just the two lovers, but between all things that belong on earth.

 Once we integrate and embody that separated aspect of ourselves, and learn the lessons that need to be learnt, the old energy that attracted us towards certain people and experiences falls away; and it is at this moment when a new energy introduces itself and brings about a new reality.
 It so often happens that two people who were once in love suddenly find that they no longer have anything meaningful to share with each other.
-It is as if the flowers had suddenly retreated beneath the soil; but in this regard, the process is not so sudden, but gradual and silent.
+In the moment, it feels as if the flowers had suddenly retreated beneath the soil.
 The contract between the two has gone, and with it has gone the emotional energy that binds two people under oath in union and marriage.

 This is always a terrible realisation, but nonetheless, when it has made itself known, it cannot, however hard one might try, be ignored.
 Love, friendship, fortune — they are not ours.
 They do not belong to man.
 Rather, they are symbols of the higher self, which assist as a source of guidance towards higher consciousness and independence.
 The purpose of these gifts is not happiness, nor security or comfort, but rather to give us a clear awareness of the Self.
 Eventually we must give back that which we borrowed from the gods, so that we might receive something greater and breakthrough to the next phase of life.
 This is not to say, however, that there will be nobody who will stay with us for our lifetime; but this is a rare occurrence, and requires that two people have similar intentions and purposes for their lives.